How my winning a simple competition changed my life…

 So… How does this story end…?
 Well, one thing I’ve discovered on this journey is, you never know what is around the corner…

-Fairly recently, an amazing, new, better than before, studio opportunity came up out of the blue… and my new ‘Arty Heaven’ emerged.
+An amazing, new, better than before, studio opportunity came up out of the blue… and my new ‘Arty Heaven’ emerged.

 This new studio is just idyllic.
 On a farm in the quiet Hertfordshire countryside.
 I walk through the door, and every worry or concern I have seems to melt away.

 I will be forever grateful for that day at The TATE in September 2011, where experiencing that excitement of working with other artists, being behind the scenes, and in the staff rooms.
 Seeing that this is what these people did everyday, and that art wasn’t just a hobby!
-It motivated me, inspired me and gave me the confidence to break outside my grey safety zone of office life, contractor certifications and HMRC returns I’d landed myself in, which make me shudder to even think about these days!
+It motivated me, inspired me and gave me the confidence to break outside my grey safety zone of office life, and HMRC returns I’d landed myself in, which make me shudder to even think about these days!